ElunaLuaEngine/Eluna/docs/INSTALL.md

 #Installing and updating
 This page will help you get a cMaNGOS and a TrinityCore source with Eluna.

-To get a MaNGOS source with Eluna head over to [their forum](http://getmangos.eu/) for the core installation and updating instructions.
+If you are looking to get MaNGOS source with Eluna head over to [MaNGOS forum](http://getmangos.eu/) for the installation and updating instructions - however read this page also as it contains important information.

 If you are having trouble with the installation or updating the core source, head over to our [support forum](../README.md#documentation).
 If you are looking for a way to merge eluna with a fork of the official repositories see [merging](MERGING.md).